 5 tips for a slicker Zoom meeting 4 CFP® Pros

 Hi, I’m Tasha.
-You might not see much from me, but trust me, without me this ship would not be sailing :-p.
-Last year we all started using Zoom a little (ok a lot) more than we used to.
-Even now that we have vaccines and pretty much everywhere is back to normal, virtual events and remote work will still be integrated into our society.
+You might not see much from me, but trust me, without me this ship would not be sailing.
+A couple years ago we all started using Zoom a little (ok a lot) more than we used to.
+Even now that we have vaccines and the new normal is unfolding, virtual events and remote work will still be integrated into our society.

 You may be used to some of the most important features (logging in, setting your background, joining a meeting, starting a meeting, etc).
-Today I’m gonna show you some other zoom tips you might not know about that’ll make your life SO much easier!
-So sit back, relax, and hopefully you learn something you might not have.
+Today I’m gonna show you some other Zoom tips you might not know about that’ll make your life SO much easier!
+So read on and hopefully you’ll learn something you might not have known.

 1. Sharing a portion of your screen

-Hint: you can drag the corners of the box to adjust the box to fit the portion you want to share.
+Hint: you can drag the corners of the box to adjust the content you want visible to attendees.

 2. Pausing your screen share

-Now, whatever you were showing last will stay there for your viewers so you can check what you need to in the background.
-You know it worked if the box turns orange.
+Now, whatever the financial advisor was showing last will stay there for their viewers while they check what they need to in the background.

 *IMPORTANT* – If you pause your screen share, make sure to UNPAUSE it, or you’ll lose people and context.